hosseinoliabak/cisco/Datacenter/04-01 Introduction to Storage and Storage Networking.md

 * Types of PO
   * Actice/Passive mode: takes care of only fail-over recovery
   * Active/Active mode: I/O requests are shared equally across all the available paths
 * On MDS, you can only define SAN port-channel, so if you need to configure the SAN portchannel, you only need to go in `interface port-cahnnel`.
-However, since N5K supports both Ethernet as well as SAN port Channels, you need to go under `interface san-port-cahnnel` when addressing any configuration under the SAN port-channel.
+However, since N5K supports both Ethernet as well as SAN port Channels, you need to enable `feature fport-channel-trunk` and go under `interface san-port-cahnnel` when addressing any configuration under the SAN port-channel.

 <pre>
 ! core-1 configuration example